Advancing Human Rights

 Truckers Against TraffickingAmazon is an official corporate sponsor of Truckers Against Trafficking (TAT), an organization that seeks to educate, equip, and mobilize members of the transportation and energy industries to combat human trafficking.

-Modern Slavery StatementAmazon does not tolerate the use of child labor, forced labor, or human trafficking in any form—including slave labor, prison labor, indentured servitude, or bonded labor—in our operations or value chain.
+Modern Slavery StatementAmazon does not tolerate the use of child labor, forced labor, or human trafficking in any form.
+Our Modern Slavery Statement describes our policies, activities, and efforts to identify and prevent the risk of all forms of modern slavery in our operations and business relationships.